darinallen/author/README.md

-# author-site
+# author
-A platform for authors to promote their works
+A platform for authors and artists